Lee Failing

 MRM

-Lee holds a Masters in Resource Management (MRM) from Simon Fraser University and a Bachelors of Science in Mechanical Engineering from the University of Manitoba.
+Lee holds a Masters in Resource Management (MRM) from Simon Fraser University and a Bachelor of Science in Mechanical Engineering from the University of Manitoba.

 How did you come to work at Compass?